iRNA-COSI/APAeval/README.md

 to allow contributors to work independently on individual, largely self-contained, issues.
-There are several Kanban [project boards][gh-projects], listing relevant issues for different kinds of tasks, such as drafting benchmarking specifications and implementing/running method execution workflows.
+There are several Kanban [project boards][gh-projects], listing relevant issues for different kinds of tasks, such as drafting benchmarking specifications and implementing/running execution workflows.

 The idea is that people assign themselves to open issues (i.e., those issues